Equidistribution of $q$-orbits of closed geodesics: Introduction

-This map will depend very subtly on the sign of the traces of the image of $\psi$ and thus we will furthermore assume the following balancing condition; \begin{enumerate} \item[(3)] $|\tr\, \psi(a)|>2$ is minimal. \end{enumerate} In order to understand the distribution inside the vector space $V_N$ we will have to normalize our classes.
-A convenient way to do this is to use the natural projection map;
+This map will depend very subtly on the sign of the traces of the image of $\psi$ and thus we will furthermore assume that the absolute trace is \emph{minimal} (see equation (\ref{eq:ta}) and the discussion after Corollary \ref{cor:mainhomo} for further details); \begin{enumerate} \item[(3)] the absolute trace $|\tr\, \psi(a)|$ is minimal\footnote{For $a\in (\Z/q\Z)^\times$ such that $a+a^{-1}\not\in \{-2,-1,0,1,2\}\modulo q$ this means exactly that $|\tr\, \psi(a)|\leq \frac{q}{2}$.} subject to the conditions (\ref{item:1}) and (\ref{item:2}). \end{enumerate} In order to understand the distribution inside the vector space $V_N$ we will have to normalize our classes.
+A convenient way to do this is to use the natural projection map

 We equip $\mathbf{S}(V_N)$ with the quotient topology which makes it a topological $2g$-dimensional sphere.
-Finally denote by
+Finally, denote by

 the class of a simple loop going around the cusp at $\infty$.
 It is a general fact that we have an isomorphism